Aluminium Makers Fight Plastic Planes With New Alloys

 YEARS OF METAL AHEAD

-aluminum alloys have not been without teething problems.
-Cracks in the wings of Airbus's A380 super-jumbo have been linked to alloy brackets used to join aluminum and composite parts.
+Aluminium alloys have not been without teething problems.
+Cracks in the wings of Airbus's A380 super-jumbo have been linked to alloy brackets used to join aluminium and composite parts.

 Such joining issues are a big area of development, with metal and plastics set to co-exist for some years, and Alcoa says its fasteners business already made up almost 30 percent of its USD$3.8 billion in aerospace sales last year.

-In the segment of smaller, single-aisle planes, aluminum makers expect the metal's continued dominance and are talking up their experience in this high-volume market.
+In the segment of smaller, single-aisle planes, aluminium makers expect the metal's continued dominance and are talking up their experience in this high-volume market.

-Because single-aisle planes can use thinner aluminum skins, composites don't provide as much weight benefit, said Matthias Miermeister, manager of field engineering at Aleris, which recently opened a USD$350 million aluminum factory in China to meet demand.
+Because single-aisle planes can use thinner aluminium skins, composites don't provide as much weight benefit, said Matthias Miermeister, manager of field engineering at Aleris, which recently opened a USD$350 million aluminium factory in China to meet demand.

 Overall expansion in plane manufacturing is expected to yield another record number of plane deliveries this year, and a long order backlog should sustain a similar pace for the rest of the decade, providing enough demand for metal and composites.